328: No Such Thing As A Romantic Lollipop

 All their conquering was just about having new grazing land.

-No, this was this, the buggering off here was just, you know, summer was over, so he went back to the winter capital.
+No, this was this, the buggering off here was just, you know, summer is over.
+So he went back to the winter capital.

-But in all of their conquests and stuff, like one of, so obviously they conquered the biggest contiguous land empire ever known to man.
+But in all of their conquests and stuff, right, one of, so obviously they conquered the biggest contiguous land empire ever known to man.

 So Kublai-Khan was